 The government of God is of necessity government from the top down.
 It cannot be 'government by the consent of the governed' (Armstrong HW.
 Mystery of the Ages. p.49).

-People who wish to live by every word of God should realize that God supports a hierarchical governance (see also The Bible, Polycarp, Herbert W. Armstrong, and Roderick C. Meredith on Church Government).
+People who wish to live by every word of God should realize that God supports a hierarchical governance (see also The Bible, Peter, Paul, John, Polycarp, Herbert W. Armstrong, Roderick C. Meredith, and Bob Thiel on Church Government).
 The reality is that having a biblically proper form of governance helps protect people from various heresies and unstable doctrine (Ephesians 4:11-16).

 8) The Philadelphia remnant is not nearly as large as the old WCG, so it is not obvious to me that it is the true replacement.

 If one believes that we are now living in the Laodicean era of the COG, then one would realize that the remnant of the Philadelphia Church would not be as large as the old WCG was (even if it does temporarily expand, with a lot of non-Philadelphians at the end).

 The work of God, the final phase of the work, will be done (Matthew 24:14), and it is the Philadelphians that go through the open door to proclaim the gospel (cf. Revelation 3:7-8; 2 Corinthians 2:12).
 And the group that is most faithful of the COGs is the Continuing Church of God.